jeswinsimon/jeswinsimon.github.io/_posts/2022-12-17-a-day-with-ChatGPT.markdown

 ---
 layout: post
-title:  "I tried making ChatGPT write a command-line application for accessing ChatGPT."
+title:  "I tried making ChatGPT write a command-line application for accessing ChatGPT"
 date:   2022-12-17 19:22:00 +0530
 ---

-And I failed.
-ChatGPT is not yet ready to replace designers, developers, or content writers, but it is probably the best tool for all of them.
+**And I failed.** ChatGPT is not yet ready to replace designers, developers, or content writers, but it is probably the best tool for all of them.

 I spent some time with ChatGPT and I was very impressed with the results.
 After playing around with it for a while, I wanted to build a command-line version of ChatGPT for two main reasons: easier access and the ability to persist my queries (unlike Dall-E, ChatGPT does not save history, and I was tired of taking screenshots).